minin43/TTT-Custom-Roles/CONVARS.md

-ttt_vindicator_kill_on_fail                    1       // Whether the vindicator should be killed if they fail to kill their target ttt_vindicator_kill_on_success                 0       // Whether the vindicator should be killed after they kill their target (Not used when `ttt_vindicator_reset_on_success` is enabled) ttt_vindicator_reset_on_success                0       // Whether the vindicator should be reset to the innocent team after they kill their target ttt_vindicator_can_see_jesters                 0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to vindicators when they are on the independent team ttt_vindicator_update_scoreboard               0       // Whether vindicators show dead players as missing in action when they are on the independent team
+ttt_vindicator_kill_on_fail                    1       // Whether the vindicator should be killed if they fail to kill their target ttt_vindicator_kill_on_success                 0       // Whether the vindicator should be killed after they kill their target (Not used when `ttt_vindicator_reset_on_success` is enabled) ttt_vindicator_reset_on_success                0       // Whether the vindicator should be reset to the innocent team after they kill their target ttt_vindicator_reset_win_on_success            0       // Whether the Vindicator, when they are reset to the innocent team after killing their target, should only win with the innocent team.
+When disabled, the Vindicator will also have a solo secondary win.
+(Requires `ttt_vindicator_reset_on_success` to be enabled) ttt_vindicator_can_see_jesters                 0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to vindicators when they are on the independent team ttt_vindicator_update_scoreboard               0       // Whether vindicators show dead players as missing in action when they are on the independent team